roshan-infocusp/nextsense-maestro/README.md

 ### 3. Improve Logging and Reporting

-Will add more detailed logs around Bluetooth pairing and device connection steps to simplify debugging.
+Will add more detailed logs  and deatils reporting on UI elements visible,invisible and  UI Elements Not interactable.

 ### 4. Optimize Timeout Strategy